Place Standard Guidance

 Place Standard Learning Resource

-A really useful learning resource created by Public Health Scotland.
+A really useful learning resource created by Public Health Scotland and recently updated.
 Designed to enable users to understand and practically apply the Place Standard tool in a variety of contexts, it includes helpful tools and templates.

 This resource will be useful to any group looking to undertake a Place Standard assessment.
 It has primarily been designed with community and third sector groups and organisations in mind but is applicable to any setting.